You’ve probably seen the commercials for the recently-published, already-controversial new book from Professor Richard Müller of UC Berkeley.

 “Obviously.
 He’s projecting his own human capacity [for complex emotions like grief] onto his subjects.
 It’s such a classic n00b fallacy, we have a name for it: anthropomorphizing.”

-But for Maslin, the book’s worst academic sin is the direct quotation and paraphrasing of skeptical characters.
+But for Maslin, the book’s worst academic sin is its direct quotation and close paraphrasing of skeptical characters.

 “It’s irresponsible and dangerous.
 Müller parrots what they say, but he never warns you why.”

 Professor Müller is reluctant to be drawn on Maslin’s criticisms, except to reply that Maslin is an idiot.